schacon/git-lighthouse/README.txt

 Provides command line access to a Lighthouse ticketing system for a git based software package.
-Allows you to list, view and apply new patches that were submitted to Lighthouse, then comment on them or update them.
+Allows you to list, view and apply new patches that were submitted to Lighthouse.

 == SYNOPSIS: